The following sites provide information about binoculars, spotting scopes, and tripods:

 State College stores offering low priced optics:

-State College stores offering medium and higher priced optics and accessories:
+State College stores offering medium priced optics and accessories:

 Dick's Sporting Goods

 The Lost Creek Shoe Shop near Lewistown, PA has a large selection of many different brands of binoculars and spotting scopes including Bausch & Lomb, Celestron, Kowa, Leica, Swarovski, Swift, and Zeiss that range in price from low to very high.
 They also sell tripods including Bogen tripods.
 They have an excellent outside covered observation deck that looks out over fields, streams, hills and distant mountains that provide a good setting for evaluating the optics.